 Because addiction is a family disease, it’s important that your whole family gets the time, space and support needed to heal.
 Through the family therapy process, you can begin a conversation about individual needs and feelings and bring the focus back onto your whole family.
 You can take the secrets out of your family and learn how to confront hurtful, destructive behavior in healthy ways.
 With guidance, support and new skills, you can stop walking on eggshells and, instead, foster open communication and healthy boundaries.
 It is possible to develop a family system—even in the midst of addiction—in which everyone feels heard, loved, valued and understood.

 Some members of our family are open to recovery counseling.
 Others are not.
-Can family therapy still help?
+Can family counseling still help?

 We’re all so busy and have conflicting schedules.
 It will be difficult to get everyone in for a session at the same time.